Barkley Square — tract homes in Dublin (1964)

 Small map showing the site of the Barkley Square model homes in Dublin, California.
 The map marks the model home location within the neighborhood, along with nearby streets for orientation.

-Map of the Barkley Square model home complex on Tamarack Drive in Dublin.
+Annotated aerial map of the Barkley Square model home complex on Tamarack Drive.
+Base imagery from Apple Maps.

 1. The Fairchild - 3 bedrooms, 2 bathrooms, 1,246 sq. ft.
 Same floor plan as the Bridgeport.